RolfEleveld/Angular/README.md

 ## More on components
 Strong type the components and use interfaces, encapsulate types, have lifecycle hooks, use custom pipes and have relative paths using module ID.
 Type all properties and methods of a class.
-Type also all parameters of the methods. when not knowing a type one can use any or any[] to define teh type is not known. on these all type chacking is lost. to help here one can use the interface.
+Type also all parameters of the methods. when not knowing a type one can use any or any[] to define the type is not known. on these all type chacking is lost. to help here one can use the interface.
 Interfaces are development and compile time addidtions from TypeScript only. an example:
 ```export interface IProduct {
     productId: number;